 But, dreams are not wishes.
 They don't happen because you want them to.
 In the words of the great John Maxwell...

 In recent times, we can now see glimpses into the light, rather than the dark.
 Dreams are an incredibly powerful tool when guided with great care.
 There are awe-inspiring dreamers in our midst.
 Walt Disney, Steve Jobs, Richard Branson, Joyce Meyers, Gary Vaynerchuck, Brendon Burchard, and Greta Thunberg just to name a few.
-Their tenaciousness to not give up and their passion to give back has made a difference for not only themselves but for so many others and more to come in future generations.
+Their tenaciousness to not give up, and their passion to give back have made a difference for not only themselves but for so many others and more to come in future generations.

 These and so many other incredible dreamers in the world didn’t get there by “just” having a dream.
 They are faithful and committed to doing the hard work and persistence to achieve their dreams and life purpose.
 They don’t allow the naysayers in their lives to quash their hopes but stand firm in their own power to make a difference in this world and have found their tribes who support their quest.